Variations for Some Painlev\'e Equations

-In \cite{St2} a $P_5$ equation with different parameters (but equivalent by B\"acklund transformations) is studied and the same special values are found.\\ (4).
-(This is in part inspired by a discussion of one of us with Juan J.~Morales-Ruiz; we thank him for his question.)
-Each of the Painlev\'{e} equations is induced by isomonodromy of some family of order~$2$ linear differential equations \cite{vdP-Sa}.
-The possible singular points of such a family are $0, 1, \infty$ with prescribed singularity.
-The first variational equation happens to have the same type of possible singularities; this observation is made in various examples discussed in Section~\ref{Sect4}.
-Our methods considerably simplify (e.g., compared to earlier similar results by Stoyanova et al. \cite{St2}, \cite{St3}, \cite{St4}, \cite{SC}) the determination of the Galois group associated to such a variational equation.\\
+\item[(4)] (This observation is in part inspired by a discussion of one of us with Juan J.~Morales-Ruiz; we thank him for his question.)
+Each of the Painlev\'{e} equations is induced by isomonodromy of some family of order~$2$ linear differential equations~\cite{vdP-Sa}.
+The possible singular points of such a family are $0$, $1$, $\infty$ with prescribed singularity.
+The first variational equation happens to have the same type of possible singularities; this observation is made in various examples discussed in Section~\ref{Sect4}. \end{itemize}

 R.~Fuchs' problem, see \cite{OO2,St1}, also concerns algebraic solutions of Painlev\'e equations.
-The second order linear differential equations resulting from this problem seem to be unrelated to the first variational equations.\\
+The second-order linear differential equations resulting from this problem seem to be unrelated to the first variational equations.

-In Section~\ref{one} we observe that if a second order equation $R$ has the Painlev\'{e} property and moreover is reducible, then the induced first order differential equation $Q$ has the Painlev\'e property, too.
-The classification of first order equations with the Painlev\'e property has consequences for the special solutions of $R$, as will be explained on p.~\pageref{pagefive}.
+In Section~\ref{one} we observe that if a second-order equation $R$ has the Painlev\'{e} property and moreover is reducible, then the induced first-order differential equation~$Q$ has the Painlev\'e pro\-per\-ty, too.
+The classification of first-order equations with the Painlev\'e pro\-perty has consequences for the special solutions of $R$, as will be explained on p.~\pageref{pagefive}.

-\section{\rm Reducibility and special solutions}
+\section{Reducibility and special solutions}

 Consider a Painlev\'e equation $x''=R(x',x,t)$ with fixed parameters.
-Let $den$ be the denominator of $R(x',x,t)$ seen as element of the field of fractions of $\mathbb{C}(t)[x',x]$.
-Then $\mathcal{D}:=\mathbb{C}(t)[x',x,\frac{1}{den}]$ is a differential algebra with respect to the differentiation given by $t'=1$, $x'=x'$, $x''=R(x',x,t)$.
+Let ${\rm den}$ be the denominator of $R(x',x,t)$ seen as element of the field of fractions of $\mathbb{C}(t)[x',x]$.
+Then $\mathcal{D}:=\mathbb{C}(t)\big[x',x,\frac{1}{{\rm den}}\big]$ is a differential algebra with respect to the differentiation given by $t'=1$, $x'=x'$, $x''=R(x',x,t)$.

-In the literature (see for example \cite{U1,U2,U3,OKSO}) a Painlev\'e equation is called {\it reducible} if there is a principal ideal $(F)\neq 0$ which is a differential ideal (i.e., invariant under differentiation).
-In fact, one considers this property not only for $\mathcal{D}$ but in the differential algebra $K[x',x,\frac{1}{den}]$ where $K\supset \mathbb{C}(t)$ is {\it any } extension of differential fields.
-In the paper \cite{U1} the last property is called ``reducible over the field $K$''.